About Us

 Season Length/ Practice Locations?

-BNL Elite Fall and Spring/Summer AAU season will last between 6 and 7 weeks.
-Practices are held at Providence Country Day School in East Providence Rhode Island, and Spring 2024 BNL Elite has expanded into Norwood Massachusetts.
+BNL Elite Fall and Spring/Summer AAU season will last 6-8 weeks or more depending on the level of the team.
+Practices are held at Providence Country Day School in East Providence Rhode Island.